Sales Negotiation Skills to Maximize Outcomes

 So, what can you do if you encounter a tactic?
 It’s all about understanding the behaviors of effective negotiation.

-Remember that the goal of using a tactic is to throw the other side off their balance, make them lose their focus, and make them reactive rather than proactive.
+Remember that the goal of using a tactic is to throw the other side off balance, distract them, and make them reactive rather than proactive.
 That’s why we teach our clients to use countermeasures, not counter-tactics.
 The last thing you want to do is stoop down to the level of the other party and pull out the same manipulative techniques they’re using against you.

-If we allow ourselves to succumb to our first reactions of confusion and anger, tactics have a greater chance of success.
+If we allow ourselves to succumb to our initial reactions of confusion and anger, tactics are less likely to succeed.
 So, don’t get mad or try to get even.
 Instead, leverage the negotiation behaviors to your advantage.

 Let’s take a look at this idea in action.
 Let’s say a client is showing up late to negotiations.
 This might be a classic personal “power-up” tactic.
-The countermeasure here would be to use both the Make Demands and Ask Open Questions behaviors.
+The countermeasure is to use both the Make Demands and Ask Open Questions behaviors.

 First, why are they late?
-By asking open questions, you can get closer to the truth and find out if this is indeed the use of a manipulative tactic.
+By asking open-ended questions, you can get closer to the truth and determine whether this is a manipulative tactic.
 If you can identify the tactic being used, you can then call attention to it, raise it as an issue, and then use the Make Demands behaviors to negotiate the end to the use of the tactic.

 The Value of the Right Sales Negotiation Process

-With around 51% of currently employed workers saying they are watching or actively seeking a new job, businesses looking to retain and engage need to adopt learning and development initiatives that show workers they’re valued.
+With around 51% of currently employed workers reporting they are watching or actively seeking a new job, businesses seeking to retain and engage need to adopt learning and development initiatives that demonstrate workers' value.

 One great way to show your team that their growth is a top priority is through effective negotiation training — the kind of training they can take with them in their career, no matter where they go.
 Again, though, the right training company matters.
 The last thing you want is to go through a training program that, at best, teaches tactics that work one time and, at worst, leverages strategies that alienate your customers.